Did you know you can keep pets in highrise residences?

 2. Am I allowed to own a dog in a highrise?

-Yay, you are allowed to own a dog if you adhere to the laws enacted by the Kuala Lumpur City Hall (DBKL).
+Yes!
+You are allowed to own a dog if you adhere to the laws enacted by the Kuala Lumpur City Hall (DBKL).

-You’re only allowed to keep a ‘small dog’ in a highrise.
+But you are only allowed to keep a ‘small dog’ in a highrise.
 According to the Undang-Undang Kecil Pelesenan Anjing dan Rumah Pembiakan Anjing (Wilayah Persekutuan) (Pindaan) 2011 UUK 8A, the mayor allows only one small dog to be kept, protected and managed in a flat.

 Nevertheless, not all breeds are allowed.
 Under the UUK 2 (b), the breeds allowed are as follows: